There are two ways to travel from Ayutthaya to Sukhothai:

 Travelling by direct bus is the faster of the two options.

-There are four direct bus services a day from Ayutthaya to Sukhothai which you can book online.
+There are currently 6 direct bus services a day from Ayutthaya to Sukhothai available to book online.

 - This journey commences with a tuk tuk transfer to the bus station to board a large air-conditioned bus, with on board toilet, for the journey to Sukhothai.